Working out at home can be fun, but I know that it is hard to decide on what kind of exercise equipment you should get.

 To sum it all up, resistance bands have many benefits for anyone who wants to workout.

-They are a great way to do cable exercises without needing to buy or own an expensive cable machine.
+They are a great replacement to do cable exercises without needing to buy or own an expensive cable machine.

-However, you can achieve the best results when you include both resistance bands and cables to your workout.
+However, you can achieve the best results when you include both resistance bands and cables to your workout if you can.

-While resistance bands may have more advantages, cables can still help you get a diverse and full workout, too.
+While resistance bands may have more advantages, cables can still help you get a diverse and more functional workout, too.

-If you want to learn more about resistance bands, you can check out some of my other articles below.
+Step 2: In order to learn even more awesome stuff about resistance bands, you can also check out some of my other articles below.

 - 5 Best Resistance Bands for Bodyweight Training